 Examples of SMART goals for nursing students

 Scenario: you’re a 1st-year college student who’s taking up nursing.
-Your professor in one of your major subject has announced that you’ll be having your final examination at the end of the month.
+Your professor in one of your major subjects has announced that you’ll be having your final examination at the end of the month.

 You know that this subject is critical, and you want to pass this subject no matter what.